oracle-livelabs/developer/dev-ai-app-dev-retail/codingbasics/codingbasics.md

     ![query orders](./images/query-orders.png " ")

-4. Next, let's add another table `customers` with some sample data.
+4. Next, let's add another table `customers_demo` with some sample data.
 Copy & paste the following code in a **new cell** and run it.

     ```python
     <copy>